eliasson/markuseliasson.se/content/article/bittorrent-in-python.md

 2. All pieces are put in a missing list
 3. When `next_request` is called, the manager will do one of:
     - Re-request any previously requested block that has timed-out
-    - Requst the next block in an ongoing piece
+    - Request the next block in an ongoing piece
     - Request the first block in the next missing piece

 This way the blocks and pieces will be requsted in order.
 However, multiple pieces might be ongoing based on which piece a client have.